verynifty/vnftx/README.md

 1. Run `npm run chain`
 1. run `npm run deploy`
 1. Get the contract address and paste it in `proxyAddress` on `./scripts/prepare-upgrade.js` and `./scripts/upgrade.js`
-1. run `npx hardhat run ./scripts/prepare-upgrade.js && npx hardhat run ./scripts/upgrade.js`
+1. run `npm run prepare && npm run upgrade`

 ## To play with it after deploy